evogelsa/dcs-real-weather/README.md

     * `maximum`: integer
       * This is the maximum wind speed in meters per second that Real Weather will apply to your mission.
 This value must be at most 50.
+    * `open-meteo`: boolean
+      * If true, Real Weather will use the Open Meteo API to get winds aloft data.
+If false, Real Weather will use the wind profile power law to estimate winds aloft.
     * `stability`: float
       * This is the atmospheric stability number used in the wind profile power law.
 This is used when calculating wind speeds at altitudes other than the airport elevation.
 0.143 is generally a good setting for this, but it can be configured to your liking.
 Larger values generally equate to less stable atmosphere with bigger difference between ground winds and winds aloft, and smaller values generally equate to more stable atmospheres with ground winds being closer to winds aloft.
 See the additional notes below for more information.
+This parameters only does something if `open-meteo` is false.
     * `fixed-reference`: boolean
       * Disable/enable using a fixed reference point when calculating winds aloft.
 If false, Real Weather will use the `runway-elevation` as the wind reference point for calculting winds aloft.
 If true, Real Weather will use 1 meter MSL as as the reference height for wind calculations.
         Generally this should be set to false.
+This parameter only does something if `open-meteo` is false.
   * `clouds`
     * `disallowed-presets`: string array
       * This is a list of all the presets you do not want to be chosen.
 This